rebelsky/sams-assorted-musings-reflections/crashplan-dotfiles-2023-05-08.md

 So, in spite of what Code42 says about CrashPlan, it *does* back up dot files; it just doesn't give you control over excluding them from backups or restoring them individually.
 That's absolutely horrible UI design.

 Why do we buy such badly designed software?

 ---

+**_PostScript_**: Just in case it's not clear, my concern is with CrashPlan and not with ITS staff.
+It's certainly not with the awesome person who has spent way too much time trying to help me figure out CrashPlan.

+---